vispacem/grammar-matters/README.md

 The import and conversion proceess may take a few minutes, so be patient.
 You can keep track of activity from your repository's [`Actions`](../../Actions) tab.
 When the `Fetch https://www.open.edu/openlearn` headed action has completed,  refresh your repository homepage.
 Click on the `content` directory link in your repository file list (or [click here](./content) and you should see some file directories that contain simple markdown text files that have been generated from the source file for the OpenLearn content.

 These files should also have been rendered elsewhere in the repository as HTML web pages (you don't need to know where, but if you're interested, they're in the `gh-pages` branch of the repository...
-If you donlt know what that means, *it doesnlt mattter*.).
+If you don't know what that means, *it doesn't matter*.).
 You should be able to see the website rendered from them on a URL with the pattern:

 `https://YOUR_GITHUB_USERNAME.github.io/YOUR_REPO`